bsamek/evergreen-wiki/Commit-Queue.md

 # FAQ
 > The merge test for a PR failed.
 How do I resubmit?

 Fix the PR and type another triggering comment.
+Do not restart the failing task.

 > The commit queue hasn't picked up my changes for a while.